-CD 110 Child Development Portfolio 3 credits
+CD110 Child Development Portfolio

 This course provides a step-by-step approach of the activities necessary to complete Child Development Associate credential requirements.
 This course is a review of the 13 functional areas of the Child Development Associate credential.
 Completion of the Professional Resource File is a requirement for this course.
 Upon completion of this course students will be prepared for the CDA application process.
-(OF)
+(DD)

-CD 112 Childhood Development 3 credits
+CD112 Childhood Development 3 credits